 Use it.
 A lot.

-And if you're worried that your partner will forget what to do?
+And if you're worried that you or your partner will forget what to do?

 We've got a tool for that... (continued below)

-It can feel overwhelming for a dad to wrap his head around how to support his partner in labor, so we've broken it down into the top five labor support skills and put them in a printable Daddy Doula Cheat Sheet which you can bring to your birth location.
+It can feel overwhelming for a dad to wrap his head around how to support his partner in labor.
+We've broken it down into the top five labor support skills and put them in a printable Daddy Doula Cheat Sheet which you can bring to your birth location.

 You'll BOTH be ready to face anything that happens on your birth journey.